danieladams456/vConnect-client/README.md

 The latest version of vConnect utilizes a Monitor application in order to ensure that the application continues to run.
 Whenever any situations cause the program to terminate, the monitor will restart it and begin polling for data.

+NOTE: The buttons and labels on the vConnect Settings UI are all self-explanatory.
+However, for the Packets Sent label, it will be incremented if no error codes are detected, even though no message was actually sent to the server.
+This is because vConnect "successfully" detected that there were no error detected.
 ### Code Structure
 ![alt text](vConnect/Images/classDiagram.jpg)